 Although mint sauce was originally served with lamb to cut the "mutton-ness" of the meat, the pairing stuck and the two have been together ever since.
 It is quite the British custom, and serving lamb without the accompanying green sauce in England is considered offensive and a slap in the face of tradition.

-This recipe is not a traditional mint sauce, being that it is not as strong in flavor, but it is exceptionally good.
+This recipe appears in English Country Cooking at Its Best (Villard Books) by Caroline Conran and is reprinted with permission.
+It is not your traditional mint sauce.
+The flavor may not be as strong, but it is exceptionally good.
 As an alternative, you can use lemon juice instead of vinegar, and you can also add a little olive oil for a creamier texture.

 - 3 large handfuls of mint leaves, (stems previously removed)

 - 1 tablespoon granulated sugar

 - Wash and shake the mint leaves, sprinkle the with the sugar and chop the leaves rather finely.

 - Transfer mint with sugar to a bowl.
 In a small saucepan, heat the vinegar over low heat and pour it over the mint.

 - Taste and add more sugar if you think the sauce is too sharp.
 Serve hot or cold with roasted lamb or other meats.